 Getting help: Our goal is to support your development into a successful real estate professional.
 Thus, we expect to be a resource for you as you work through the assignments and we expect you to proactively reach out to us early and often.
 There are several ways you can get help:

-- TA: One TA's responsibility is to be your big sibling for this class.
-She'll hold office hours, answer emails, and generally be your helping hand in this class.
-This year, that TA is Choe Ruan.
-(Note: Like real-life older siblings, Chloe is not on-call, so please don't email her at midnight the night before the case is due.) - Me: Come to my drop-in office hours (Tuesdays, 1:30-2:30 p.m. on Zoom) or email me to make an appointment.
+- TA: There are two TAs in this class.
+They will take turns being your "big sibling" for this class., holding office hours, answering emails, and generally being your helping hand.
+(Note: Like real-life older siblings, our TA is not on-call, so please don't email her at midnight the night before the case is due and expect an immediate response.) - Me: Come to my drop-in office hours (Tuesdays, 1:30-2:30 p.m. on Zoom) or email me to make an appointment.
 I enjoy meeting with you, so don't be shy.
-And, I, too, view it as my role to help you work your way through the material. - You can always email me or Chloe your questions.
+And, I, too, view it as my role to help you work your way through the material.

+• You can always email me or the TA your questions.